sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/syntax/syntax_internal_functions_frame_properties.rst

   * 64 bit integer (32 bit integer when converted to AVSValue inside Avisynth+, AVSValue limitation)
   * 64 bit double (32 bit float when converted to AVSValue inside Avisynth+, AVSValue limitation)
   * string (or byte data) with given length.
 Strings are null terminated.
+    The content whether it is string or binary data can be given as a hint; from Avisynth scripting only strings allowed.

   * frame reference (PVideoFrame)
   * clip reference (PClip)